wh1ter0seunm4skedX/shiftease-app-v2-firebase/README.md

 ## **Overview** 📌

 **ShiftEase** is a full-stack web application designed to streamline event management and youth worker coordination in community centers.
-Whether you're scheduling events or tracking participation, ShiftEase provides an intuitive interface to keep administrators and workers organized.
+Whether you're scheduling events or tracking participation, this app provides an intuitive interface to keep admins and workers organized.

-Built with **React** on the frontend and **Firebase** for authentication and data management, it ensures real-time updates and seamless collaboration.
+Built with **React.js** on the frontend and **Firebase** for authentication and data management.

 ---